Rādhikā-sāntvanam: Content

 The work comprises four sections, between them consisting of five hundred and eighty-four poems, and belonged to the genre of śṛṅgāra-kāvya or śṛṅgāra-prabandham, 'a genre associated in the history of Telugu literature with the Thanjavur era' whose poems were mostly inventive retellings of the story of Radha and Krishna, evoking the rāsa of Sringara.
 It was probably influenced by the padams composed by the seventeenth-century poet Kṣetrayya and may have been influenced by the seventeenth-century Satyabhāma Sāntvanamu ('Appeasing Satyabhāmā') by Liṅganamakhi Śrīkāmeśvara Kavi.

+The poetry is detailed like an erotic manual where Radha teaches Krishna's new wife Ila how to sexually satisfy him.

 The poem is framed as a dialogue between two legendary wise men: Vyasa's son Maharishi Suka (or Suka Muni) and the philosopher-king Janaka.

 It tells the tale of Radha, Krishna's aunt, a woman in her prime who brings up Ila Devi from childhood and then gives her in marriage to Krishna.
 The poem describes in detail Ila Devi's puberty and the consummation of her marriage to Krishna.
 Radha advises the young bride on how she should respond to Krishna's lovemaking, and Krishna on handling his young bride tenderly.
 But the poem also captures at the same time the pain of a woman in her prime who must give up her own desire and yearning.
 At one point, unable to bear the grief of her own separation from Krishna, whom she desires herself, Radha breaks down and rages against Krishna for having abandoned her.
 Krishna gently appeases her and she is comforted by his loving embrace.
 It is from this section that the poem takes its title.

 The poem is unique in Telugu literature for portraying a woman (Radha) taking in initiative in trying to have sex with a man.
 This passage, spoken by Krishna, provides a convenient example of the poem's style and content: